Senior Programs Manager, Vietnam

 - Provides professional representation of Samaritan’s Purse at meetings with government, donor, and civil society partners.
 Actively engages with these and other valuable contacts to increase support for Samaritan’s Purse programming.

 - Acts as a liaison with donor agencies: WFP, USAID, UNICEF, etc. Identifies and maintains awareness of potential funding sources for ongoing and potential Samaritan’s Purse projects.

-- Supervises and Mentors the program development officer (PDO) and program managers (PMs) in writing proposals and program budgets, monitoring program implementation and financial expenditures, and evaluating ongoing and new activities.
+- Supervises and mentors the Program Development Officer and Program Managers in writing proposals and program budgets, monitoring program implementation and financial expenditures, and evaluating ongoing and new activities.

 - Oversees and leads grants implementation, management, and reporting compliance with donor agreements and internal proposals.

 - Performs field assessments, identifies needs, and designs appropriate response programs in coordination with the Country Director, Area Coordinator and area Program Managers.